petecarapetyan/opsertocailus/README.md

 - custom-elements.json
 - karma.conf.js
 -

+## sometimes file type is enough:
+- example separate folders for different types of media?
+- maybe not: same folder, because .mpg and .png are good enough to keep things organized
+- this is especially true when an artifact is not accessed for daily changes, like a Web Component

 ## Typescript
 - is it OK to just assume that everything is typescript?
 Yes for a company, no for something else like OWC which we are not